Tim Norton: Priesthood

 Norton was ordinated a priest at St Kevins, Eastwood on 2 March 1991.
 Immediately following his ordination, he returned to Mexico City to serve as parish vicar until 1996.
 He became the director of the SILOAM Spiritual Programme between 1997 and 1998.
 He then served as head of formation and prefect of the Scholastics in Melbourne (1998-2000, 2002–2004) and director of the noviciate in Sydney (2001-2002).

 From 2005 to 2013, Norton served as the Provincial Superior for Australia for the Society of the Divine Word.
 From 2014, until his episcopal appointment, he was the head of formation and director of the Ad Gentes Centre in Nemi, Italy.

 Episcopate

 Norton was appointed Auxiliary Bishop of Brisbane by Pope Francis on 11 November 2021, and was given the titular see of Madaurus in Algeria.
 He was consecrated by Archbishop Mark Coleridge on 22 February 2022, in the Cathedral of St Stephen, Brisbane.
+On 14 October 2024, he was appointed as bishop of Broome by Pope Francis.